-In the cockpit area of your boat, duratrim and polyethylene are used for trim work.
+In the cockpit area of your boat, duratrim is used for the toe rails, and polyethylene are used for the rod racks.
 Duratrim has an appearance similar to teak, but requires almost no maintenance.
 Maintenance of your duratrim should include regular cleaning with soapy water.
 Apply a surface protector at least twice per year.
 Polyethylene can be cleaned with products such as 409, or any spray and wipe cleaner.
 Plexiglas, used to cover your instruments and radio box, can be maintained by use of a glass cleaner and a soft cloth.